-Window to side, part obscure glazed stable entrance door to side, matching base mounted storage units and wall mounted shelving units, roll edge work surfaces with inset single bowl single drainer sink unit, space and plumbing for washing machine, fridge and cooker, part tiled walls, wood effect flooring, doors to:-
+Window to side, part obscure glazed stable entrance door to side opening to courtyard area, matching base mounted storage units and wall mounted shelving units, roll edge work surfaces with inset single bowl single drainer sink unit, space and plumbing for washing machine, fridge and cooker, part tiled walls, wood effect flooring, doors to:-

 Obscure glazed window to side, heated towel rail , three piece white suite comprising panelled bath with shower over, close coupled WC and wash hand basin, part wood panelled and part tiled walls, extractor fan.

 Sash window to front, radiator, built in under stairs storage cupboard, access to half cellar for additional storage, feature cast iron fireplace, staircase to first floor, door to:-

 Part glazed wooden entrance door opening on to rear garden, sash window to rear, radiator, open fire with display mantle over.

 Commencing with a paved patio seating area leading to remainder which is predominantly laid to lawn with an array of attractive, colourful and mature shrubs and trees planted throughout, the garden leads to the rear boundary to:-

 At the end of the rear garden are wide opening iron gates providing access for off road parking for two vehicles/boat storage.